filutekartur/Venv-Tutorial/README.md

 ### to run scripts/projects using modules that were installed in virtual enviroment:
-activate virtual enviroment in cmd and run script. when you dont have specific module in global scope then this script will throw an error
+activate virtual enviroment in cmd and run script. when you dont have specific module in global scope then this script will throw an error Vsc have ability to switch between python interpreters (virtual/global) to run using button from specific enviroment

+### deleting virutal enviroment:
+just delete main venv folder